Theme Expansion

 • Naturally absorbs “hard to place” cards

-• Most future-proof theme
+• The most future-proof theme in the binder

 Legendary Bearing

-• Central pillar of the binder
+• Central pillar of the collection

-• Iconic, timeless cards
+• Iconic, timeless cards that demand space

 • Works beautifully with slabs as companions

-• If any theme becomes a “monument hall,” it’s this
+• If any theme becomes a “monument hall,” it’s this one

 Moderate Growth (2 pages max)